Deducteam/Logipedia/README.md

 Then you need to run a server with the following command:
 `mongo`

-To export your theorems on the database, you just need to use the option `--export-bdd`.
+To export your theorems, you just need to use the option `--export-bdd`.
 Using the command `make`, you can do it by setting the environment variable `BDD`.
 For example:
 `make BDD=--export-bdd library/fermat.art`

+# Maintainers

+- Lean/Coq/Matita/OpenTheory : François Thiré
+- PVS : Gilles Dowek

 # Known issue

 - We don't use the functor mechanism of Coq for the moment because it is heavy to instantiate and hard to use.